 Gregg Burgard has received multiple awards for his jewelry designs and holds four patents.
-After earning degrees in Mechanical Engineering and Art, he eventually worked his way up to Director of Product Development for a high-volume manufacturer for Avon, QVC, JCPenny, Walmart, HSN and more.
-Gregg enjoys using his vast expertise in wax carving, model/mold making, 3D printing, casting and product development to offer options jewelers hadn't considered in the past.
+After earning degrees in mechanical engineering and art from New Mexico State University, he eventually became a director of product development.
+Gregg enjoys using his vast expertise in wax carving, model/mold making, 3D printing, casting and product development to offer options jewelers haven't considered in the past.
 "That is the best part about having experience," he says.

 John Sartin is an award-winning jewelry artist whose work has been featured in Art Jewelry and Lapidary Journal Jewelry Artist magazines, and Lark books' 30-Minute series.
 He is also the author of The Complete Photo Guide to Making Metal Jewelry and has spent over a decade selling his work at art shows, festivals and galleries throughout the country.
 He uses his expertise in hand fabrication, forming, forging, soldering, stone-setting and surface finishes to help jewelers solve problems that arise while working with metal.
 His favorite thing about being a member of the Jewelry Tech Team is having the opportunity to pass decades of knowledge onto like-minded people about the subjects he's most passionate about.